hamsar4j/aisg-tech-test/README.md

 ### Description

-This part consists of a Python script (`word_freq.py`) that reads a text file, counts the frequency of each word, and then prints the 10th to 20th most common words, sorted by frequency (descending) and then alphabetically (ascending).
+This part consists of a Python script (`word_freq.py`) that reads a text file, counts the frequency of each word, and then prints the 10th to 20th most common words.

 ### Setup

 1. **Prerequisites:**
    * Python 3.x

-2. **Clone the repository (if you haven's already):**
+2. **Clone the repository:**

    ```bash
    git clone <repository-url>